Navigation

 of inventing the doing of stuff

-for no purpose whatsoever.
+for no purpose

 I’m stitched together,